-Disclaimer: This page may contain affiliate links and I may get a small commission if you decide to make a purchase through my links, at no additional cost to you.
-Please read my Private Policy for more information.
+Disclaimer: This page may contain affiliate links.
+I may earn a small commission if you book or purchase through them, at no extra cost to you.
+Please read my Privacy Policy for more information.
 Thank you!

 Spoiler alert: I actually saw a not-so-shy Mount Fuji the whole time I was there!